natty1712/Holiday/AndroidUpdate.txt

-Auto Close Tabs when Safari is Minimized or Closed
+Auto-Clear Browser Data hen Safari is Minimized or Closed